For golfers with an injury or who need greater range of movement in their golf swing.

 As well as a client’s current physical and postural condition, our assessments also focus on the golf swing, with high speed video and pressure plate analysis surfacing exactly how a golfer moves through their golf swing.

-We combine this insight with range of movement tests of all the major joints of the body, including the spine to surface objective measures of core muscle endurance.
+We combine this insight with range of movement tests of all the major joints of the body, including the spine to functionally and objectively assess mobility and core muscle endurance.

 Stuart Robinson is our chiropractic expert.
 Stuart’s experience and expertise enables him to diagnose any musco-skeletal issues and develop personalised treatment programmes.